 Travel to Padang, Indonesia

 Minangkabau International Airport (Bandar Udara Internasional Minangkabau – BIM) (IATA: PDG), located 23km north-west of Padang, is the main gateway to West Sumatra, with frequent flights to destinations throughout Sumatra and Java such as Indonesia.

 - AirAsia operate flights to Kuala Lumpur.

-- Citilink operate flight to Jakarta and Batam.
+- Citilink operate flights to Jakarta and Batam.

-- Lion Air operate flight to Jakarta, Bandung, Medan, and Batam.
+- Lion Air operate flights to Jakarta, Bandung, Medan, and Batam.

-- Sriwijaya Air operate flight to Jakarta and Medan.
+- Sriwijaya Air operate flights to Jakarta and Medan.

 If you are coming from Bukittinggi, ask a local how to take an angkot from wherever you are to Jambu Air.
 This should cost you Rp.2,000-3,000.
 From Jambu Air, take a minivan to Padang.
 This costs Rp.20,000-30,000 and will take 2-3 hours.
 It will only leave when relatively full.
 This van can get excessively crowded.
 Ladies are advised to wear long pants and at least a t-shirt with sleeves as you are entering a conservative city.
 Be aware that the men can get overly forward and cheeky.

 Crazily-decorated Angkots run along the two main roads.
 Prices for a trip start at Rp4,000 (though most commonly Rp5,000).
 You can get taxis from the Minangkabau International Airport to town for less than Rp50,000 if you speak the language.

 You may have to haggle a little, but be fair.